JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 7. Because wife became pregnant or had a baby
 8. Because he had to care for our child
 9. Because he got sick
 10. Because he had to care for a member of our household
 11. Because he found a new job with good conditions or started his own company
 12. Because he had interpersonal problems at work
 13. Because he was dismissed
-14. Because he wanted to study at university, college, or vocational school or prepare to study overseas
+14. Because He wanted to study at university, college, or vocational school or prepare to study overseas
 15. Because he reached the mandatory retirement age or my employment contract finished
 16. Other (Please specify : _______________ )

-How did you make your livlihood without your husband's income after having quit his job temporarily or permanently?
+How did you make your livelihood without your husband's income after having quit his job temporarily or permanently?
 ------------------------------------------------------------------------------------------------------------------------

 (Circle as many as apply to you.)

 1. We could get by with wife’s or parent's revenue
-2. He found a new job quickly
+2. He founds a new job quickly
 3. We could get by with a retirement allowance or/and insurance benefits for a while
 4. We drew savings
 5. We made purchases with his credit card or borrowed money